kevinsimper/kevinsimper.dk/app/blog/posts/continuous-deployment-with-cloud-run-and-cloud-build.md

 # Continuous Deployment with Cloud Run and Cloud Build

-Google recently launched Cloud Run at their Next 19 conference.
+Google Cloud recently launched Cloud Run at their Next 19 conference.
 It is a service where you provide it a Docker image and it then runs it, autoscaled up and down and you only pay for what you use, a really simple service that builds on top of many years of work from Google and others, something we can now take advance of!

 In this example, I want to show how you can combine Cloud Build and Cloud Run, so that whenever you make a small change to your app, it deploys it automatically.
 Each service is super simple in its interface but to combine them takes a few extra steps.